Selenefreeze/DiMiMe/README.md

 ### Introduction
 In this study, we integrate some databases and extracted a variety of associations data among microbes, metabolites, and diseases.
 After obtaining the trilateral association data (microbe-metabolite, metabolite-disease, and disease-microbe), we consider building a heterogeneous graph to describe the association data.
 In our model, microbes are used as a bridge between diseases and metabolites.
 In order to fuse the information of disease-microbe-metabolite graph, we use the bipartite graph attention network on the disease-microbe and metabolite-microbe bigraph.

+### Usage
+#### 'Dataset' directory
+All node features and edge data of bipartite graph.
+Positive samples and negative samples of all kinds.
+#### 'Analysis_results' directory
+Result data used in experimental case analysis.
+#### 'Sampling' directory
+K-means method used in negative sampling.

 ### Requirements
 The model is tested to work under python3.6.
 The required dependencies versions are as follows:
 ```